-A configuration is a named set of SDK properties.
-These properties are key-value pairs that govern the behavior of the gcloud command-line tool and other SDK tools.
+A configuration is a named set of Google Cloud CLI properties.
+These properties are key-value pairs, organized in sections, that govern the behavior of the gcloud CLI.

 If you have multiple configurations, you can choose to switch between

 them or run commands using a specific configuration (with the help

 --configuration flag).
 For more about switching configurations, refer

 to the section below on Activating configurations.